tomhsiao1260/vc-cell/readme.md

 <img width="226" alt="label" src="https://github.com/tomhsiao1260/vc-cell/assets/31985811/c1c4fec9-0189-4ca5-9622-170a8533d1f1">

 Let's say you have a labeled image of a segment, but some local areas have some interesting behaviors that make you want to take a closer look.
-Take the following spot in segment `20230702185753` as an example, the uv coordinate of that spot is around `(0.521, 0.492)` (lower left and upper right corner are (0, 0) and (1, 1) respectively).
+Take the spot above in segment `20230702185753` as an example, the uv coordinate of that spot is around `(0.521, 0.492)` (lower left and upper right corner are (0, 0) and (1, 1) respectively).

 And run this command: